labordynamicsinstitute/ldilab-manual/_sources/30-jira-prepare-publication.md

 ```

 ```
-Details in the full report, which you will receive via ScholarOne shortly.
+Details in the full report, which you will receive via ScholarOne in 1-2 business days.
 Please provide your response to the items listed above via the openICPSR Project Communication log, specifying AEAREP-xxx.
 Other items in the report may need to be addressed via ScholarOne.

 Once all changes have been made, please change the status of your deposit to "Submit to AEA".